K3nt3L/MK-Styles/README.md

 Just put the JSON in the folder and restart Foocus.
 \Fooocus_####\Fooocus\sdxl_styles

-Last update (the Foocus styles have some issues with negative, I try to correct them).
+Last update (the styles -included in Foocus) have some issues with negative prompt, I try to correct them).
 Replace the initial file (sdxl_styles_marc_k3nt3l.json) by the new one.

 <h6>Showcase, some samples from my styles</h6>